Steven Fletcher (footballer): Sheffield Wednesday

 Following his release from Sunderland, Fletcher joined Sheffield Wednesday on a free transfer on 1 July 2016, signing a four-year contract.
 He made his EFL Championship debut on 7 August, starting in a 1–0 home victory against Aston Villa, in which he was substituted in the first half due to a head injury from a collision with Tommy Elphick.
 On 10 September, he scored his first goal for the Owls to open a 2–1 win over Wigan at Hillsborough.

 On 20 January 2017, substitute Fletcher was one of three players sent off in a 2–1 loss at Brighton & Hove Albion, for headbutting Dale Stephens.
 He was punished with a three-match suspension.
 He scored both goals on 4 April as Wednesday won at neighbours Rotherham United, his first strikes since the previous December.
 Wednesday made the play-offs and Fletcher scored the goal that gave them the lead in the semi-final against fellow Yorkshire team Huddersfield Town, but was substituted before they lost on penalties.

 On 24 June 2020, it was announced that he had declined a new contract and would be leaving the club on the 30 June.

 Stoke City

-On 14 August 2020, it was announced that Fletcher had signed a contract with Stoke City joining ex Sheffield Wednesday team mate Morgan Fox.
+On 14 August 2020, it was announced that Fletcher had signed a contract with Stoke City joining ex Sheffield Wednesday teammate Morgan Fox.
 He scored his first goal for Stoke in a 2–0 win against Luton Town on 17 October 2020.
 Fletcher struggled with injury problems in 2020–21 which prevented him from completing matches.
 Fletcher scored nine goals in 42 appearances as Stoke finished in 14th position.
 In the 2021–22 season Fletcher was mainly used as a substitute by Michael O'Neill.
 Fletcher made 40 appearances, scoring three goals which came in back to back games against Blackpool and Cardiff City.
 Fletcher was released by Stoke at the end of the season.

 Dundee United

 Fletcher signed for Dundee United on a two-year contract in July 2022.
+After scoring 10 goals in 39 games, Fletcher would leave the club by mutual consent on 27 June 2023 following United's relegation to the Scottish Championship.

+Wrexham

+Fletcher signed for Wrexham on 8 September 2023.
+On his 400th EFL appearance on 1 January 2024, he got his first Wrexham and EFL hat-trick, in a 4–1 win against Barrow.
+He signed a one-year extension with the club on 18 June 2024.
+He scored 8 goals in 33 games that season in League Two, and 8 goals in 42 games the following season in League One.
+Both seasons saw the team finish in second place for automatic promotion.
+During his second season at Wrexham, he's been called a "supersub", scoring 5 goals in only 500 minutes on the pitch.

+He was released following promotion at the end of the 2024–25 season.

+On 29 September 2025, he announced his retirement from football.